About the EUNIS Dørup Award

 The award is given for an innovative way of using existing or new information technologies to enhance learning.
 The project must combine innovation, pedagogy and technology as key factors for creating more effective and engaging learning.
 Evidence to show the benefits will be essential.

 |Pedagogy/Business goals||The project must clearly demonstrate the involvement of a pedagogical idea or educational objectives.
-The pedagogical foundation must be presented as well as how the technology-enhanced learning activities are aligned with or connected to other learning activities.|
+The pedagogical foundation must be presented and show the IT-enhanced learning activities are aligned with or connected to other learning activities.|

-|Technology||The technology/ies used can be proprietary, open source, a web 2.0/social software application or self-developed but the choice of technology must be explained in terms of how this technology gives added value to the specific teaching and learning activities.
+|Technology||The technology/ies used can be proprietary, open source, cloud or self-developed, but the choice of technology must be explained and show how this technology gives added value in this context.|

 The judges will find it helpful if you structure your abstract and paper so that the judging criteria are clearly addressed.
 Your abstract should use the criteria as headings.